etanttila/apluslms.github.io/guides/quick/index.md

 A+ LMS consists of multiple smaller web services that provide different features for the system.
 A+ front or the portal takes care of users and records for them.
-Other services typically provide different assessment features or other interactive course material.
+Other services typically provide different assessment features or other interactive course materials.

 This design creates a bit of a challenge as the software is not just a single binary, but it also makes development of features flexible.
 Check out [the architecture](/architecture/) page for more details.